clo4/lethargy/README.md

 <summary align="right">Learn more about arguments</summary>
 <br>

 If there are fewer values for the option than the number given, `lethargy.ArgsError` will be raised.
+See [Error Handling](#error-handling) for how to present this nicely.

 ```console
 $ python example.py --output